-After a long day at work, I came home and hopped onto Steam.
+After a long day at work, I came home and hopped on Steam.
 As I scrolled through my countless shooters and hack and slash titles, I came across Militia.

 I had yet to play it, so I figured I should give it a try.